 Winter has finally come to an end and the beginnings of summer are starting to appear all around us.
 After the absolutely dismal winter experienced across the United States, I can imagine that people everywhere are dying to stretch their legs and looking for an outdoor adventure.
 The National Parks across the states are unrivalled when it comes to both size and beauty and there really is something for everyone.
 Be it exploring the unknown, hiking across rocky outcrops or admiring all the colours of the rainbow in the surrounding landscape, every National Park has something different to offer.
+Why not plan a trip to Dinosaurland Utah – a park that os perfect for summer adventures.

 If you are looking for something a little different this Summer, why not check out Dinosaurland in Utah, the only place in the world that provides an interactive experience with more than 1,500 dinosaur bones and fossils.
 While a place like this would have excited me to no end when I was younger (I used to spend so much time searching for fossils on nearby beaches around Ireland that there almost had to be an intervention!!) these days it appeals to me for very different reasons.